mit-rc/rcexperience-2020/environments/setup-custompython-version-withconda.md

 # Installing conda via command line

-1. create a custom directory to work in
+1. create a custom directory to work and switch to working in that directory

   ```
   mkdir myspecialenv